davidpatrickrose/au-limitation/README.md

 - `Risks` - A description of specific risks that liability is limited in relation to; and
 - `Exception` (optional) - An exception to the limitation of liability.

-Here is an example of language importing the limitation of consequential loss.
+Here is an example of language incorporating the limitation of consequential loss.

 > Provider <a href="https://github.com/lawpatch/au-limitation/blob/90bb197e3299a4025af8c3db50e33b3f291e66a2/au-limitation-2.md" target="_blank">covers liabilities (except for consequential loss)</a> to Customer for the Services, including liabilities caused by:
 - data loss;